CoffeeChaton/vscode-autohotkey-NekoHelp/note/config/method.md

 ## precision_mode

 Imitate human habits and track variables, but cannot track across functions.
-In addition, due to technical limitations, new class needs to be on a separate line. like :
+In addition, due to technical limitations, there is only the := symbol between the obj variable name and the new class.

+like :

 ```ahk